Gradient

 User testing revealed that incorporating primary control buttons significantly improved usability for elderly users.
 I narrowed down a wide range of early concepts into a few refined directions, and the button ring was ultimately selected.

-Modeled a basic 3D concept to demonstrate feasibility and handed off CAD to mechanical engineering for continued development.
+After slecting desired direction I modeled a basic screen and button module validate feasibility and handed off CAD to mechanical engineering for continued development.

 Testing UI Prototypes

-Conducted user testing on mechanical engineering’s prototypes and helped determine which direction to move forward with.
-I strongly advocated for a seamless button ring with no visual breaks and minimal gaps between the ring and the display.
+Once higher-fidelity prototypes were built, we conducted user testing to guide the final direction.
+I strongly advocated for a seamless button ring with no visual breaks and minimal spacing between the ring and the display.

 Air Louver Development

-The unit required rotating louvers, and my goal was to integrate them seamlessly into the overall design while ensuring full functionality.
-In the early ideation phase, I drew inspiration from automotive vents, developed a CAD concept, and handed it off to mechanical engineering for further development.
+The unit required rotating louvers, which I approached as an opportunity to create a subtle, integrated design solution without sacrificing performance.
+In the early ideation phase, I took mechanical inspiration from automotive vents, developed a CAD concept, and handed it off to mechanical engineering for further development.

-From P1 to EVT, the unit went through several prototype iterations that offered key insights and learnings, directly shaping a more refined and production-ready final design.
-Throughout each stage of prototyping, I documented all identified issues, created decks to highlight them, and added these findings to an MIL, which engineering then used to address and resolve the issues..
+Throughout the development stages, we went through multiple prototype phases that offered key insights and learnings, directly shaping a more refined and production-ready final product.
+I served as the point person for design at each stage, driving the identification of issues, creating decks to highlight them, and logging findings in the MIL, which engineering used to address and resolve problems.

 Final Unit Design